5 Best Solar Power Meter in 2023

 The best solar power meters measure broad ranges of solar radiant flux, have low measurement resolution, are highly accurate, are cosine corrected, and are easy to carry around in just one hand.
-Therefore, when you buy a new solar power meter, look out its measuring range, resolution, range of accuracy, cosine correction, and portability.
-But beyond the said features, you should also lookout for the type of sensor, display type & size, and memory function.
+Therefore, when you buy a new solar power meter, look out for its measuring range, resolution, range of accuracy, cosine correction, and portability.
+But beyond the said features, you should also look out for the type of sensor, display type & size, and memory function.

 Solar power meters typically measure solar radiation with two types of sensors: pyranometer and pyrheliometer.
 In general, the pyrheliometer offers better accuracy when measuring solar irradiation and sunshine duration.
 But, a pyranometer is more effective at measuring diffuse solar radiation, especially when it is cloudy or foggy.
 These days, the margin of accuracy between both sensors is very minimal.

 Solar power meters often come as small handheld devices.
 So, in many cases, the display is small.
 This can be an issue for you when trying to read values off it, especially in the brightly lit conditions offered outdoors.

 Radiation from the sun will not always fall directly on the meter.
 Sometimes the rays reach the meter’s sensor at acute angles.
 Without cosine correction, the radiant intensity of incident rays that come in at such angles will not be accurate.

 Portability is vital with solar power meters.
 If you are going up the roof with other tools, a portable meter will not burden you.

 You will measure the irradiance in various locations over time, and you may want a record of it all.
 With a solar power meter that has a memory function, this should not be an issue.

 Then, of course, you want a solar power meter with a broad measuring range, low resolution, and high accuracy.
 This way, you are almost sure the sensor can detect small changes in radiant flux and high irradiance levels with near-flawless precision.